The best Christmas markets in Europe for 2021

 Stay: Hilton Prague Old Town is a 10-minute walk from Old Town Square, offering modern comforts and renovated guest rooms but not losing the Old World charm that Prague is famous for.
 Room rates start at £115 or 50,000 points per night.

-Arrive: Although British Airways flies to Prague, it’s easy to get to the Bohemian city if your Avios balance isn’t quite topped off via low-cost carriers like Ryanair, EasyJet, Jet2 and WizzAir from various London airports as well as Manchester (MAN), Liverpool (LPL) and Bristol.
+Arrive: Although British Airways flies to Prague, it’s easy to get to the Bohemian city if your Avios balance isn’t quite topped off via low-cost carriers like Ryanair, EasyJet, Jet2 and WizzAir from various London airports as well as Manchester (MAN), Birmingham (BHX), Edinburgh (EDI) Leeds (LBA), Newcastle (NCL) and Bristol (BRS).

 Stay: A short walk away from the Christmas action, the Westin Zagreb is ideal for those wanting a quiet, contemporary space to relax in while being close to all the holiday cheer.
 Rates start £63 or 15,000 points per night.

-Arrive: Both British Airways and Croatia Airlines fly between London Heathrow (LHR) and Zagreb (ZAG).
+Arrive: Both British Airways and Croatia Airlines fly between London Heathrow (LHR) and Zagreb (ZAG), with Ryanair also operating from London Stnatsed (STN).

 Stay: Basel doesn’t have many points options for hotels, as the Hilton Basel is now permanently closed, but there is a Radisson Blu Basel.
 Once you return from the Christmas markets, you can warm up and relax in the hotel’s indoor pool.
 Rates start at £148 or 70,000 points per night.